 “It doesn’t matter,” Idil reassured me, “I often drink cold tea at home.
 I make it and forget about the cup until I find it sitting there cold.”
 The nun chai had become cold in the thermos but it was a perfect rusted pink colour.
 “Do you use special milk to make this?
 In Somalia we use camel milk.
 It is rich and creamy.
 Camel’s milk is the source of life and energy for my people.
 But here in Australia we can’t buy it.
 We miss it so much.
 But you can buy camel meat – and the Somali community goes wild over it!”

-I was reminded of a cup of warm milk I was served when I first visited a home, belonging to someone who would remain a close friend, in north Kashmir.
-Much later I was told the reason we were initially served warm milk was because their mother had believed in two kinds of relations among people; one was a blood relation while the other formed when someone shared the same mother’s milk.
-They served us warm milk in their home as a gesture to bring us closer to the family.
+Idil reminded me of the warm milk I was served when I first visited the home of a good friend in the north of Kashmir.
+I was later told that the reason we were served warm milk was because their mother believed in two kinds of relations among people; one was a blood relation while the other formed when someone shared the same mother’s milk.
+As guests we were served warm milk to bring us closer to the family.
 Kashmir abounds with this deep sense of hospitality.

-Speaking of Afghanistan and Somalia, I was reminded of how a man in Kupwara district of Kashmir explained to me that the only active militants in the mountains of Kashmir today, were not local’s but rather a handful of men from Somalia and Afghanistan.
+A man in Kupwoar district of Kashmir once told me that the only active militants in the mountains of Kashmir today, were not locals but rather a handful of men from Somalia and Afghanistan.
 Idil said that even here, in Australia, she had heard stories of a few young Somali men leaving their homes without telling their families to join jihad struggles in far off countries.
 I wonder if any of these people from Sydney reached the mountains of Kashmir via Somalia?
-“We won’t get anywhere if we continued to run around killing people.
-She spoke about this for a while, drifting off and looking down as words inevitably failed the immensity of what she described and of all that we discussed.
+“We won’t get anywhere if we keep running around killing people.”
+Idil spoke for a long time, drifting off occasionally and looking down as words inevitably failed the immensity of what she was trying to get at.